ignadv1986/Comprehensive-NGS-Technical-Manual/01_NGS_Foundations_&_Pre-processing/03_sequencing_QC.md

 $$\text{Coverage (\%)} = \left( \frac{\text{Number of bases with } \ge 1 \text{ read}}{\text{Total Genome Size}} \right) \times 100$$

-The higher the sequencing depth, the lower the possibility that some positions won’t be sequenced or, in other words, the higher the coverage

-The higher the sequencing depth, the lower the possibility that some positions won’t be sequenced or, in other words, the higher the coverage.
+The higher the sequencing depth, the lower the possibility that some positions won't be sequenced or, in other words, the higher the coverage.

 <div align="center">